grippy/automate/docs/tutorial.md

 ## Provider Example

 To get started writing a provider you can run the following command to generate an Automate provider package.
-For example, let's create new `thing` package in the current directory, with the following namespace:
+For example, let's create new `thing` provider package in the current directory, with the following namespace:

 ```
 automate provider init ./thing --namespace=example.org